 - Burj Khalifa – The tallest building in the world so naturally I was curious to check it out.
 You can access this building from the Dubai Mall and take an elevator to floors 124 & 125 to obtain a fabulous view over Dubai’s skyline, desert and ocean.
 I visited early in the morning and it was not too busy which meant I was in and out quite quickly.

 - Sea Plane – My husband is obsessed with planes and so we decided to do the city tour by sea plane on our honeymoon.
 An overview of Dubai from the sky is incredible and you can see the construction of all of the islands which I found fascinating.
 It was a little nerve wracking as the plane only had about 8 seats and the turbulence at times was a bit terrifying (although Troy thought it was amazing!)
 The tour has a hefty price tag but I definitely think it is worth doing if it is the kind of thing you would enjoy.

 - There are still quite a few things I would like to do when we next travel to Dubai.
 Firstly, Atlantis The Palm looks incredibly and secondly, it sounds very cliche but I would love to do a camel ride through the dessert and have an Arabic dinner under the stars.
-This tour looks particularly good – click here.
+There are also plenty of kid friendly theme parks to visit!

 Dubai is an incredible city to say the least, and there truly is something for everyone.
 Here are a few of the things that stood out to me as being special during my visits: